alexbfree/thesis/src/chapter-7.md

 |:-------------------------------------------------------------------------|
 | Metadata is what gives information _context_, which is critical to sensemaking [[2.2.3](#2.2.3)] and enables good experience-centred design [[2.3.2](#2.3.2), [2.3.3](#2.3.3)].
 Without context, data loses meaning (as observed by a participant in Case Study Two [[5.4.3.1](#5.4.3.1)]).
 Collecting historical data about the individual is important from an SI reflection perspective [[2.2.3](#2.2.3)]), but knowing the **history of a piece of data** is vital to understanding its nature and context.
 Data is not neutral and in fact is inherently biased, since it was created for a specific purpose with a specific agenda in mind [@gitelman2013; @neff2013].
 To address this, more context is clearly needed, Significant research in this space has been undertaken by Professors Mike Martin and Rob Wilson at Northumbria University, formerly Newcastle University, who promote the idea of **_data with provenance_**; in other words that **data must carry with it the details of why it exists, how it came to be, and what has happened to it since its inception**, and that provenance must be communicated alongside any visualisation of the data, in order for it to be fairly assessed through full understanding of its context.
 Provenance is essential for data to be trusted, argues Martin, and should be quite granular: a piece of data should be attributed not just to an individual or organisation, but to the relationship between role-holding individuals in a specific context, and greater insights can be gained when **considering all actions upon data as motivated communications from one party to another**; only by capturing this information in-situ can the data be fully appreciated [@martinWP].
 This framing essentially advances the concept of history tracking into the sociotechnical, ecosystem-aware problem space this section is addressing.
 While everyday system designs have not approached this level of granularity, the importance of data provenance has been recognised in the PIM space: As described in [2.2.2](#2.2.2), temporal PIM systems, from Lifestreams [@freeman1996] to activity streams [@hartdavidson2012] rely upon data provenance in some form.
 A study by Jensen _et al._ concluded that provenance tracking can be valuable for identifying related documents, a critical part of knowledge work today [@jensen2010].
 Odom, Lindley and colleagues proposed the idea of file biographies, which view the lifetime of a file as something that should remain connected, and can be traversed in order to understand the context of the file at its different interaction points [@lindley2018].
 This comes close to Martin's vision but does not capture the motivation for each interaction.
 While provenance capture is not a solution in its own right to the understanding of data and of ecosystems, it is clear that data with provenance is very likely to be a valuable part of any design that aims to help individuals with managing to get an overview of their complex and invisible personal data ecosystems.|

-What we can see in this section is that by paying attention to Ecosystem Information, Metadata and Provenance, we can open up a new space that, at the time of writing in 2022, almost no-one is building for.
+What we can see in this section is that by paying attention to ecosystem information, metadata and provenance, we can open up a new space that, at the time of writing in 2022, almost no-one is building for.
 For people to manage their digital world, they need a map.
 This is the first step on the road to giving individuals the ability to have oversight of their personal data ecosystem and take action within it.

 ### Obstacles to the HDR Objective of Ecosystem Negotiability{#objective-4}

 This section explains three distinct obstacles to ecosystem negotiability: the intristric structures that give data holders power, the trend of actively diminishing user agency, and the intractable data self.

-#### Hegemony through Data Holding{#7.3.4-hegemony .unnumbered}
+#### Hegemony through Data Holding{#7.3.4.1}

 It is in the pursuit of individual oversight [[6.2.2](#6.2.2)] and decision-making involvement [[6.2.3](#6.2.3)] that the impact of the power imbalance between data holders and individuals [[2.1.2](#2.1.2)] becomes most clear; unlike the other HDR objectives, **individuals cannot act to claim ecosystem negotiability for themselves**.
 Negotiability means having the power to act, and in the context of systems and interfaces owned and designed by service providers that **power can only be given**.
 The hegemony of data holders is therefore is the greatest obstacle to this objective, so it is vital to examine the nature of that power - where does it come from?